Consumer spending outpaced income — again

 They're going to take the commercial rights and they're going to put those dollars into their infrastructure.

-Ski and Snowboard says if her organization does oversee the Olympic surf team, she wants to collaborate with USA Surfing, like the nonprofit does with other sports groups.
+Gold Schmidt from US Giant Snowboard says if her organization does oversee the Olympic surf team, she wants to collaborate with USA Surfing, like the nonprofit does with other sports groups.
+The U.S.

-In San Clemente, I'm Jill Replogel for Marketplace.
+And surfing?
+In San Clemente, I'm Jill Repplogal for Marketplace.

 This spring, the typical home flip, resulted in a 25% return before expenses.